JermYeWorm/JermYeWorm.github.io/_pages/about.md

 I recently gave a spotlight funding pitch at the 2024 National SBIR Innovation Summit in Austin, TX as part of the Defense TechConnect to commercialize our research into a hemorrhagic shock prediction device.
 Check out our pitch deck [here](http://jermyeworm.github.io/files/DTC_2024_Pitch_Slide_Deck.pdf).

 Previously, I interned at the Johns Hopkins University Applied Physics Laboratory as a spacecraft power engineer, designing and testing analog electronics for NASA's Dragonfly rotorcraft mission to Titan.
+Check out this [article](https://jermyeworm.github.io/portfolio/3_injection_transformer/) I wrote during this time.
 Prior to that, I worked on spacecraft systems software at the US Naval Research Lab under a Secret clearance.

 Before college, I was a Bio-MEMS research assistant under Professor Abraham Lee, where I worked on a novel intracellular delivery microfluidic platform ([AESOP](https://doi.org/10.1002/advs.202102021)).